 - Cover for the additional costs you incur to maintain (but not expand) your farming business at a similar level to that which would have applied if the loss or damage hadn’t occurred

-- Cover for your vines and trees against being destroyed as a direct result of fire
+- Fire cover for your vines and trees against being destroyed as a direct result of fire

-With Motor vehicles cover you can choose between comprehensive, third party property damage, fire and theft, or third-party property damage only cover for your personal and farm business vehicles, provided your vehicles meet the relevant underwriting criteria.
+With motor vehicles cover you can choose between comprehensive, fire and theft, or third-party property damage only cover for your personal and farm business vehicles, provided your vehicles meet the relevant underwriting criteria.

 Land transit covers the loss of or damage to your farm goods and/or livestock while in a conveying vehicle on land caused by one or more defined events such as fire or theft from a locked vehicle, up to the specified limits.